14 Reasons to Visit Berea, Kentucky

 Here are 14 of the best reasons to visit this historic Kentucky town.

 1. BEREA WELCOME CENTER IN THE HISTORIC L&N TRAIN DEPOT

 Set the scene for a perfect visit to Berea by starting in the charming welcome center located at 3 Artist Circle.
-Staffed by, arguably, the most well-informed people in the county, they can tell you everything you need to know from what events are happening to who has the best BBQ in town.
+Staffed by, arguably, the most well-informed people in the county, they can tell you everything you need to know from what events are happening to who has the best pizza in town.
 Make sure you give yourself time to look around the restored brick railroad station that the center is housed in.

 2. THE INDIAN FORT MOUNTAIN TRAIL SYSTEM